Skip to main content

 Established: 2003

-Named in honour of the great naturalist, this reserve lies on the northern edge of the WA wheat belt and extends into the more arid Eremaean Province to the north, falling largely within the Southwest Botanical Province – an internationally recognised biodiversity ‘hotspot’.
+Named in honour of the great naturalist, this reserve lies on the northern edge of the WA wheat belt and extends into the more arid Eremaean Province to the north.
+It falls largely within the Southwest Botanical Province – an internationally recognised biodiversity ‘hotspot’.

 Charles Darwin Reserve